Lurasidone

 Mild side effects include:

-• Dizziness, drowsiness (occurs in approximately 20-30% of patients)
+• Dizziness, drowsiness (experienced by approximately 20-30% of patients)

 • Dry mouth, constipation, and autonomic nervous system symptoms